Rechousa/DiceRoller/README.md

 A basic dice roller Kotlin App for Android

-This project is part of my training to the  Kotlin Android Development - Nanodegree Program from Udacity.
+This project is part the Kotlin Android Development Nanodegree Program from Udacity training.